hebcal/hebcal-es6/README.md

 These defaults can be changed using these options:
 * `options.candleLightingMins` - minutes before sundown to light candles
 * `options.havdalahMins` - minutes after sundown for Havdalah (typical values are 42, 50, or 72).
-   Havdalah times are supressed when `options.havdalahMins=0`.
+   Havdalah times are suppressed when `options.havdalahMins=0`.
 * `options.havdalahDeg` - degrees for solar depression for Havdalah.
    Default is 8.5 degrees for 3 small stars.
-Use 7.083 degress for 3 medium-sized stars.
+Use 7.083 degrees for 3 medium-sized stars.
-   Havdalah times are supressed when `options.havdalahDeg=0`.
+   Havdalah times are suppressed when `options.havdalahDeg=0`.

 If both `options.candlelighting=true` and `options.location` is specified, Chanukah candle-lighting times and minor fast start/end times will also be generated.